-The event is also known as 'The Battle of the Roses' because the soldiers who took part plucked the flowers from the hedgerows and wore them as they advanced towards the enemy.
+The event is also known as 'The Battle of the Roses' because the soldiers who took part plucked the flowers from the hedgerows and wore them as they advanced toward the enemy.

-The tradition has continued and now involves wearing the 'Minden Roses' on regimental headdress - in the case of infantry regiments, the decoration of the regimental colours with garlands of roses.
+A tradition has continued that now involves wearing the 'Minden Roses' on regimental headdress - in the case of infantry regiments, the decoration of the regimental colours with garlands of roses.

 The colours of the roses vary, and while red is used by most of the units, white is associated with the Light Infantry and red and yellow with the Royal Anglians.

 For those units that have received the Minden Battle Honour, today is a special celebration, and in 1975 the day was adopted as Yorkshire Day to reflect the presence of Yorkshire soldiers at the battle.

 In the English folk song "Lowlands of Holland", which dates back to the Seven Years' War - the day is commemorated.

 One variant of the song which can trace its roots back to Suffolk, home of 12th Regiment of Foot (1st Battalion Royal Anglian Regiment), has the verse: "My love across the ocean wears a scarlet coat so fair, with a musket at his shoulder and roses in his hair."

 The theme of the rose in this verse is now central to the celebration of Minden Day.

 First Battalion The Royal Anglian Regiment, known as 'the Vikings', held their 'Minden Day' celebrations at Alexander Barracks in Dhekelia, Cyprus earlier this month.

 Watch: First Battalion The Royal Anglian Regiment 'the Vikings', held early 'Minden Day' celebrations in Cyprus.